 Advice for LBGT travelers

-LGBT people are welcome to enjoy Tórshavn´s often lively nightlife, although modesty in displaying physical affection is recommended for both LGBT and straight visitors – especially outside of Tórshavn.
-While there are no explicitly designated gay or lesbian bars or nightclubs in the Faroe Islands, the hip and trendy nightclub bar Sirkus Føroyar is openly gay-friendly and sometimes hosts LGBT events.
-Its slightly more posh neighbor, Hvonn, is also a popular choice among LGBT people and other trendy locals.
+LGBT people are welcome to enjoy Tórshavn´s often lively nightlife as LGBTI people should feel safe and welcomed in every club and bar in the Faroe Islands.
+While there are no explicitly designated gay or lesbian bars or nightclubs in the Faroe Islands, the hip and trendy nightclub bar Sirkus Føroyar is openly gay-friendly and frequently hosts LGBT events as well as the annual Pride After-party.

 If you would like to learn more about LGBT life in the Faroe Islands or what current events are on, please contact the national LGBT organization, LGBT Føroyar, directly at [email protected] or visit their website or their Facebook page.